Changing the Configuration

 There are several ways to change the values of the settings listed on the previous page:

-3. When creating an Api object, pass the "base URL" and "headers" as arguments.
+Apiobject, pass the "base URL" and "headers" as arguments. - After creating an

 Each of these ways is overridden by the next.
 That is, a value in your home directory's .halchemy file will be overridden if that value is in the .halchemy file in your project's root directory, and so on down the list.